 - Ability to establish baseline energy measurements to measure and verify the effectiveness of ongoing energy savings/efficiency projects in new and existing buildings.

-Listed below are additional functionalities available through Wattics energy analytics, used by Regenerativa for ongoing energy performance improvement at PUCP – and which assist LEED specialists/consultants, building owners and operators to meet requirements for LEED certification.
+Listed below are additional functionalities available through Wattics energy management dashboard, used by Regenerativa for ongoing energy performance improvement at PUCP – and which assist LEED specialists/consultants, building owners and operators to meet requirements for LEED certification.

 Energy & Atmosphere (LEED Category with highest possible point potential):